Alfresco/alfresco-ng2-components/docs/content-services/document-list.service.md

     -   `targetParentId: string = null` -  The id of the folder where the node will be copied
     -   **Returns** `Observable<any>` - NodeEntry for the copied node
 -   `createFolder(name: string = null, parentId: string = null): Observable<MinimalNodeEntity>`<br/>
-    Create a new folder in the path.
+    Creates a new folder in the path.
     -   `name: string = null` -  Folder name
     -   `parentId: string = null` -  Parent folder ID
     -   **Returns** `Observable<MinimalNodeEntity>` - Details of the created folder node